- Welcome from our Headteacher

 How do we support students with SEN to improve their emotional and social development?

 We believe the emotional and social development is crucial for life.
-We assess all students each year using the Boxill Profile to look at what support we need to give them, this is usually carried out by tutor teams.
+We assess all students each year using the Boxall Profile to look at what support we need to give them, this is usually carried out by tutor teams.
 Tutor team staff can also refer to the ESU or BSU.

 Emotional Support Unit (ESU)

 The ESU is a place that is open to all students, parents/carers and staff, the staff listen and advise.
-The ESU is led by Sarah Howard the Every Child Matters Co-ordinator who will decide what support is needed.
+The ESU is led by Grace Dimmock the Every Child Matters Co-ordinator who will decide what support is needed.
 The ESU offers friendship groups, boys and girls groups, 1:1 support, relaxation, family SEAL, Forest Schools, Youth Club and break/lunchtime support, as well as home visits when needed.
 The various groups offer precise emotional support to develop coping strategies and resilience as well as social skills.

-In school, all staff play a key role in keeping children safe and all disclosures or concerns are acted upon in an appropriate manner by Sarah.
+In school, all staff play a key role in keeping children safe and all disclosures or concerns are acted upon in an appropriate manner by Grace.
 The school’s safeguarding policy is available on our website or by request.
 All Looked After Children have a Personal Education Plan (PEP) which involves putting strategies in place to improve a child’s academic progress.
-Sarah attends the PEP reviews which are held in school every term, to discuss progress made and any changes required for social and emotional development.
+Grace attends the PEP reviews which are held in school every term, to discuss progress made and any changes required for social and emotional development.

 Behavioural Support Unit (BSU)

 The BSU is there to support students to deal with frustration, anger, inappropriate behaviour and mental health.
 Support is provided for students by 1:1 work, consequences for behaviour and strategies for mental health.

 There is a focus on positive behaviour and developing correct behaviour for learning and social support.
 The BSU does the Student of the Week, Prefects and organises the Anti-bullying day annually.